 As an environmental educator and yoga teacher-in-training I LOVE incorporating mindfulness practices into outdoor programs.
 I believe that encouraging mindfulness in nature helps students of all ages to become present in both time and place.
 Sometimes it’s as simple as having a quiet moment out on the hiking trail to listen for birds.
-Other times I plan an entire kid-friendly yoga sequence with poses that represent native wildlife (bobcat and cow, copperhead instead of cobra, etc.).
-We always end our sun salutations by yelling “GOOD MORNING!” to the sun.
-It’s great fun!
+Other times I plan an entire kid-friendly yoga sequence with poses that represent native wildlife (bobcat and cow, hognose snake instead of cobra, etc.).
+And we always end our sun salutations by yelling “GOOD MORNING!” to the sun.

 I put together this list of resources so environmental educators can help their students experience the benefits of mindful moments in nature: